The Survival Bandit Problem: Problem Setup and Definitions

-Let $T$ be the maximum time step, called the horizon, and let $K\geq 1$ be the number of arms, whose indices belong to the set $[K] := \{1, \dots, K\}$.
-The arm distributions are denoted by $F_1, \ldots, F_K$ (of respective expectations $\mu_1, \ldots, \mu_K$) and are assumed to be bounded in $[-1, 1]$.
-We denote by $P_F$ the probability under $F = (F_1, \dots, F_K)$ (and $P$ in the absence of ambiguity).
-Let $B>0$ be an initial budget.
-Note that we regard $B$ as a fixed problem parameter and do not have to assume it to be sufficiently large when the asymptotics in $T$ is considered.
+Let $T$ be the maximum round, called the horizon, and let $K\geq 1$ be the number of arms, whose indices belong to the set $[K] := \{1, \dots, K\}$.
+We denote by $F_1, \ldots, F_K$ the arm distributions, and by $\mu_1, \ldots, \mu_K$ their respective expectations.
+We assume that $F_1, \ldots, F_K$ are bounded in $[-1, 1]$.
+We denote by $P_F$ the probability under $F = (F_1, \dots, F_K)$, and by $P$ in the absence of ambiguity.
+Let $B>0$ be the initial budget.
+Please note that in the whole paper, we will study the problem in the asymptotics of $T$, and we will give a discussion that is non-asymptotic in $B$ and $K$.
+The S-MAB procedure is defined as follows.

-The S-MAB procedure is as follows: at every time step $t\leq T$, (i) the agent selects an arm $\pi_t \in [K]$, then (ii) it observes a reward $X_t^{\pi_t}$ drawn from $F_{\pi_t}$, and eventually (iii) the agent updates its budget as $B_t := B_{t-1} + X_t^{\pi_t}$, where the initial budget is $B_0 = B$.
-If $B_t\leq 0$ at some $t\leq T$, the procedure stops.
-If such a time instant $t$ exists, it is called time of ruin and it is formally defined as